eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 The UpdateWorkload message contains two lists of workloads - deleted Workloads specified by name and added Workloads including their desired configuration.
 The Ankaios Agent goes through the deleted Workloads first in order to free resources before starting to allocate new ones.

-The following two diagrams show how deleted and added Workloads are handled by the Agent Manager.
+The following two diagrams show how deleted and added Workloads are handled by the AgentManager.
 The first diagram shows how the deleted Workloads are handled:

 ![Handling subsequent UpdateWorkload - deleted Workloads](plantuml/seq_update_workload_subsequent_deleted.svg)